yadudoc/skeleton/README.rst

 #.
 Use Django to start up your app
 #. (optional) use fab to spin up AWS instances

-*note: these instructions show creation of a project called "test_me".
+*note: these instructions show creation of a project called "testme".
 You should replace this name with the actual name of your project.*

 Working Environment